How We Manage Operational Integrity

 Operational Integrity (OI) is the term we use to describe our health, safety and environmental management approach.
 The Chief Executive Officer has ultimate responsibility for OI across the Group, and the Vice President Operational Integrity, who reports directly to the Chief Executive Officer, is responsible for driving our OI strategy, objectives and core programs.

-Striving for zero incidents demands a global safety culture that is based on a continuous commitment to making personal and co-worker safety an integral part of everyday working lives.
-We are building this culture through a redefined Operational Integrity (OI) strategy based on seven pillars (see diagram below) which is underpinned by a Group-wide operational integrity management system (OIMS) that is aligned to internationally recognized standards of health, safety and environment.
+Our strategy is clear – to be best-in-class on operational integrity.
+Striving for zero incidents demands a global safety culture based on an unceasing commitment to making personal and co-worker safety an integral part of everyday working lives.
+We are building this culture through our OI strategy, which is based on seven pillars (see below) and is underpinned by a Group-wide Operational Integrity Management System (OIMS) that is aligned to internationally recognized standards on health, safety and environment.

 The content of this webpage has been verified and assured.